CG166/CPSC323_Project2/README.md

     return row;
 }
 ```
-This function takes in the symbol that is at the top of the Stack as a paramenter, uses a for loop in order to map the symbol to it's corresponding row number, and then returns that row number as an integer.
+This function takes in the symbol that is at the top of the Stack as a paramenter, uses a for loop in order to map the symbol to it's corresponding row number in the predictive parsing table, and then returns that row number as an integer.

-**in columnNum**
+**in columnNum(char input)**
 ```cpp
 int colunmNum(char input) {
     int column;